 - Teams are made up of four people, with one player as the team’s captain.

 - There is no qualification required to play, and you can choose to represent your city/region/or your usual quiz team.

-- Teams will be placed into leagues based on their countries or regions.
+- Teams will be placed into groups following a random draw.

 - A team can only be made up of players from one country – and MUST all be in the same or a similar time zone.
 If you have played in IQA competitions, ‘your country’ is the country you represent there.
-In all other cases, ‘your country’ is the country where you either resided permanently or where you were born.
+In all other cases, ‘your country’ is the country where you either reside permanently or where you were born.

 - League structure will be finalised once we know how many teams wish to play, but all teams are guaranteed at least six matches in the first season.

 - Matches can be played at either of two Zoom session on a Sunday

 - Session 1: 09.00 – 12.30 (UK time)

 - Session 2: 19:00 – 21.00 (UK time)

 The Quizzing World Cup has been designed to test the whole team and individual players in the team too.
 It has a total of 60 questions in each match.
 Thirty-two questions are played by individuals and the remaining 28 are played by the teams.